2023 Alzheimer's Disease Registry Conference and Mentoring Workshop

 to Statewide Alzheimer’s Registries” and “Research Guided by Statewide Alzheimer's

 Disease Registries”.
-All conference session recordings are available below.
+All conference session recordings are available on the CCADMR

-A: The workshop will be held on the campus of the University of South Carolina (UofSC),
+The workshop will be held on the campus of the University of South Carolina (USC),

 located in Columbia, SC.

-To facilitate lodging arrangements, a room block has been reserved at the Courtyard
+To facilitate lodging arrangements, a room block will be reserved at the Courtyard

 by Marriott Columbia Downtown at USC.
 Reimbursements for lodging will be made for